rails/rails/guides/source/testing.md

 1 tests, 1 assertions, 0 failures, 0 errors, 0 skips
 ```

+This will run all test methods from the test case.

 You can also run a particular test method from the test case by running the test and providing the `test method name`.

 ```bash